Rishabbh-Sahu/extractive_summarization/README.md

 #### Validation metric - ROUGE

 This is still an area of potential research to validate text generation.
-However, ROUGE score will give an approximate measure to check.
+However, ROUGE score will give an approximate measure to check the approach w.r.t. target summary.

 #### Model dependencies:
 Code has been written on window's 10 machine with 'miniconda', However it should work across operating systems.